SRay-2020/MP2---Language-Memory-Game/README.md

 3.Contact Page

 The two game pages (1 + 2)contain three overlays, these will instruct the player:
--how to play
+- How to play
--tell users if they have won the game
+- Tell users if they have won the game
--tell users if they have lost the game
+- tell users if they have lost the game
 When a player clicks on this first overlay (after being prompted on screen to click) the game will begin.
 When this happens the background music will start and a timer, which will start at 100 seconds, will begin to countdown to zero.
 When the timer reaches zero the game will end.

 Pages 1 & 2 will contain 12 cards which will resemble playing cards.
 These cards will each contain a different image of an animal (repeating twice) to create six pairs of cards.
 Each pair will have the name of the animal that it contains written on it, one will have the English and the other will have the Irish (or French on Page 2) on it.
 On the reverse side all cards will be identical, containing a farmyard fence and a question mark.
 When a player clicks on a card it will flip over and they must select a second card to find it's match.
 If the player finds all 6 matches before the 100 seconds is over then they will win the game and the 'Victory' overlay will appear on screen.
 If they cannot find both matches before the 100 seconds elapses then they will lose and the 'Lose' overlay will appear on screen.
 A 'click to restart' prompt will appear on both of these screens.